In SQL, the PRIMARY KEY

 Here, the SQL command adds the PRIMARY KEY

-constraint to the specified column(s) in the existing table.
+constraint to the college_id and college_id columns in the existing Colleges table.

 Auto Increment Primary Key

-It is common practice to automatically increase the value of the primary key when a new row is inserted.
+It is a common practice to automatically increase the value of the primary key whenever a new row is inserted.
 For example,

 SQL Server